 The following are some factors to consider in this regard: –

-- The intensity of your workout regimen must be within the vigorous and moderate level for it to yield the best result.
+- The intensity of your workout regimen must be within the vigorous and moderate levels for it to yield the best result.
 If you are looking to lose weight, you must either go intense for a shorter while or moderate for a longer period.
-That way, you are sure of burning more calories.
+That way, you are sure to burn more calories.

 Conclusion

 Understanding the right pulse rate for any exercise regimen is very important before you start.
-It is recommended that you never start any new fitness routine without ascertaining its appropriateness for you.
+Always ascertain the appropriateness of any new fitness routine before starting it.
 After that, you calculate the average heart rate that’s best for it so that you would neither overwork nor underwork yourself

 Leave a Reply